 On a tour, you get more out of an exhibition.
 The booked or open tours led by expert guides deepen your visit to the museum, entertain and evoke thoughts.
 We also offer free audio tours of the exhibitions.

 You can explore the museum at your own pace, join a free guided tour open to all visitors, or pre-book a guided tour for a fee.
 In addition, you can borrow an audio guide to take you on a tour around the museum.
-Some exhibitions also have discussion guides, volunteering at the museum.
-Together, you can discuss your thoughts about the exhibition and its themes.

 The open guided tours are intended for people visiting the museum, either alone or in a small group of no more than five.
 Public guided tours are included in the entry.
 Guided tours open to the public are held regularly for the National Museum’s exhibitions.
 The open tours are included in the price of the ticket.

 Pre-booked tours are organised for a fee for individuals or groups with

 an advance reservation.
 A single tour is for 1–20 people, so if your group is